Ria424/developers-animatesdk-docs/Element_object/Element2.md

 #### Description

-Method; retrieves the value of the data specified by the *name* parameter.
+Method; Retrieves the value of the data specified by the *name* parameter.
 The type of data depends on the type of the data that was stored (see [Element.setPersistentData()](../Element_object/Element17.md)).
 Only symbols and bitmaps support persistent data.

 #### Example